11 of the best hidden restaurants in the UK

 They’re off the beaten track but their menus are designed to be so good you can’t help but tell people.

-It’s a bold move to askew all advertising but for these hidden restaurants, it has conferred an almost mythic status.
+It’s a bold move to eschew all advertising but for these hidden restaurants, it has conferred an almost mythic status.

 1. The Candelight Club — London